oe-alliance/enigma2-plugins/elektro/src/readme.txt

       available
 3.3.2 Fixed some problems shutting down on latest
 	  versions of enigma2.
+3.3.3 Added patch to installer to fix enigma2.
+It
+	  should now be possible to run Elektro and
+	  EPG refresh in parallel.
 ====================================================
 The English Documentation follows the German one
 ====================================================